KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Essentials.md

     .keyboardAppearance(.dark)
 ```

 Note that applying a dark appearances will make iOS tell the extension that the *color scheme* is dark, while this may in fact not be true.
-This will lead to visual bugs, that require certain workarounds.
+This will lead to visual bugs, that require workarounds.
 See the <doc:Colors-Article> article for more information.